openevocracy/openevocracy/README.md

 #### Necessary changes

-Change `BASE_URL` to the URL where the instance will be reachable.
+Change `BASE_URL` value in `shared/config.base.js` to the URL where the instance will be reachable.

 ## 3. Run OpenEvocracy